 The download also includes an example game together with a tutorial with step by step instructions to explain how to replace the example game's default high score system with the custom one.
 Knowledge of GML is an advantage but not a requirement; customizations can be done without coding knowledge.

 The default GM high score system only saves a name and the score attained; this Custom display permits you to save an extra numeric field which can be used as a level counter, money earned, rank attained etc. It uses the default Game Maker high score system to store the top ten scores in the registry, so they are still maintained between game runs without the need to save any files.

-*The Studio version uses data structures and files to save data rather than the Windows registry and is in-keeping with sandbox policies.
-It is compatible with GM S:Version1.2 and Version 1.3 (990+ Downloads can't be bad)
+This uses data structures and files to save data and is in-keeping with sandbox policies.
+(Compatible with GM S:Versions1.2 and 1.3)

 No credit required.
 Free to use for personal or commercial games.

 Edited by Noele, 14 October 2014 - 04:46 PM.